-- DSF is monitoring this issue closely and are committed to working with our partners to identify ways to provide support to our DACA Scholars once the program ends next March.
+- DSF is monitoring this issue closely and is committed to working with our partners to identify ways to provide support to our DACA Scholars if the program ends.
 We will provide updates as information becomes available.

 - DACA students are valued members of the Denver Scholarship family, and we stand with you.
-Click here to see updated resources for DACA Renewal Financial & Legal Help.
+Click here to see updated resources for DACA Information & Renewal.